-Finally, in this section we have tried to arrive at estimates of the employment shares of all multinational enterprises (MNEs), both the foreign and the home-based MNEs, per country and industry.
+Finally, we have tried to arrive at estimates of the employment shares of all multinational enterprises (MNEs), both the foreign and the home-based MNEs, per country and industry.
 Here, we can only partly rely on official data.
 There is no overview available of employment in MNEs differentiated by countries and industries across Europe.
-Recently, the ILO (webpage Multinational Enterprises) stated that some 50,000 MNEs and their 450,000 affiliates employ over 200 million people throughout the world.
-The UNCTAD (2015, 18) indicates that worldwide by 2014 75.1 million were employed by affiliates of foreign firms, implying that around 37 per cent of total MNE staff would be employed abroad, that is, not in the respective MNE home countries.
-Yet, neither ILO nor UNCTAD provides detailed country or industry information on employment in MNEs or foreign MNE affiliates.60 Therefore, we had to complete the
+Recently, the ILO (webpage Multinational Enterprises) stated that some

-Moreover, these figures tend to systematically underestimate the numbers of those whose employment is controlled by MNEs, as they only consider companies that are majority foreign-owned while excluding other forms of control than ownership, so-called Non-Equity Modes (NEMs) of international production such as through contract manufacturing, services outsourcing, franchising, licensing, and management contracts in global value chains (Van Klaveren et al. 2013a, Chapter 1, section 1.2).
-In, for example, the available Eurostat FDI data with WageIndicator data and data from the AIAS MNE Database.
-We selected those WageIndicator respondents that in 2006-11 were employed in MNEs.
-These were respondents who ticked 'yes' in response to the survey questions that asked whether their employer had more than one location, and if so, whether at least one location was abroad.61 The resulting samples were large enough to contribute to estimates for ten EU member states62 and for metal and electronics manufacturing, retail, ICT, and transport and telecom (See Van Klaveren et al. 2013a, Chapter 2, Tables 2.5 and 2.6).
+50,000 MNEs and their 450,000 affiliates employ over 200 million people throughout the world.
+The UNCTAD (2015, 18) indicates that worldwide by 2014 75.1 million were employed by affiliates of foreign firms, implying that some 37 per cent of total MNE staff would be employed abroad, that is, not in the respective MNE home countries.
+Yet, neither ILO nor UNCTAD provides detailed country or industry information on employment in MNEs or foreign MNE affiliates.20 Therefore, we had to complete the available Eurostat FDI data with WageIndicator data and data from the AIAS MNE Database.
+We selected those WageIndicator respondents that in 2006-11 were employed in MNEs; these respondents ticked 'yes' in response of the survey questions whether their employer had more than one location, and if so, whether at least one location was abroad.21 The resulting samples were large enough to contribute to estimates for ten EU member states22 and for metal and electronics manufacturing, retail, ICT, and transport and telecom (See Van Klaveren et al. 2013a, Chapter 2, Tables 2.5 and 2.6).
 For these ten countries and four industries we added data from the AIAS MNE Database, updating the original 2008 information to 2013 wherever possible, an exercise mainly based on employment figures from the annual reports of large MNEs, EurWORK database and EMCC factsheets, recent Fortune Global 500 and Forbes Global 2000 overviews, and various press information.

 Table A6.4 shows the outcomes of our estimates.
-For all 23 countries and five industries we provide for the employment shares of foreign-owned MNE affiliates, as well as for four industries (except wholesale63) and 10 countries the total MNE shares in employment, both estimated for 2013.
+For all 23 countries and five industries we provide for the employment shares of foreign-owned MNE affiliates, as well as for four industries (except wholesale23) and 10 countries the total MNE shares in employment, both estimated for 2013.
 Metal and electronics manufacturing showed the highest estimated shares of employment concentrated in MNEs, in particular in the Czech Republic (63%), Spain (68%) and Hungary (69%).
 ICT followed suit with relatively high MNE employment shares, across countries between 32 and 51% (the latter again in the Czech Republic).
 Except for the Czech Republic (52%) and to some extent for the UK (41%), the level of MNE employment shares was substantially lower in retail.
 With 36% of retail employment in MNEs, Germany ranked third.
 The MNE shares in transport and telecom were also lower than those in metal and electronics and in ICT, though in transport and telecom these shares for the Netherlands and the UK (both 42%) remained considerable.
-Based on these -admittedly, far from complete - figures a rough estimate of the recent employment share of home-based MNEs in the five industries and 23 countries ends up at 15%: about 17% in the W/N/S European countries and about 6% in the CEE countries.
-Jointly with the employment shares of foreign-owned MNE affiliates, these figures bring the total share of MNEs in employment of these industries and countries at an estimated 37%, for both country groups.64
+Based on these -admittedly, far from complete - figures a rough estimate of the recent employment share of home-based MNEs in the five industries and 23 countries ends up at 15%: about 17% in the W/N/S European countries and about 6%